seattle-javascript-401d25/36-40-fullstack-app/LAB-37.md

  * Same as previous lab
  * Additional testing with Cypress
  * Create multiple profiles and display those profiles in a list when your pathname is `/profiles`, i.e. a Facebook friends list.
 (This also involves having a backend route that fetches all profiles).
+ * Include your token as a localStorage item and make checks to see if exists so you can recreate a user session similar to how the cookie works.
+Remember that the cookie will only work through `localhost` and NOT work on a deployed Heroku app unless you purchase a domain name.
+Setting up your token in localStorage can be a workaround.

 ##  Documentation